corowne/lorekeeper/README.md

 - **Core Lorekeeper:** Please see [the Readme](https://github.com/corowne/lorekeeper/blob/master/README.md) and [feature documentation](http://lorekeeper-arpg.wikidot.com/) for more information.
 - **Grouped Notifications:** To account for the potentially large variety and potentially volume of notifications, they are grouped by notification type and collapse when there are more than 5 notifications of a type.
 - **Extension Service:** A utility for use by extension developers.
-By default, facilitates adjusting notification type IDs in a site's DB to comply with [community notification standards]().
-See the [this command]() (made for Character Items) for an example of how to use this functionality.
+By default, facilitates adjusting notification type IDs in a site's DB to comply with the [community notification standard](http://wiki.lorekeeper.me/index.php?title=Community_Notification_Standard).
+See the [this command](https://github.com/itinerare/lorekeeper/blob/15f9ba0a750f4a08d1e3e07139ad32a0b3c7fc9f/app/Console/Commands/FixCharItemNotifs.php) (made for Character Items) for an example of how to use this functionality.

 ## Extensions Included